 - CNSS Instruction (CNSSI) 1254 – prescribes the key Risk Management Framework (RMF) documentation, the associated data elements, and the RMF reciprocity process for NSS

-Implementation of RMF is now underway within the major “sectors” of the federal government:
+RMF is now the standard process within the major “sectors” of the federal government: